ahadietn/personal-portfolio/README.md

 # Personal Portfolio

 This is my personal portfolio website where I showcase my projects, skills, and experience.
-It’s built using HTML, CSS, and JavaScript.
+It’s built using HTML and CSS.

 # Features
 - Responsive design